claymfischer/ontogeny/README.md

 # biotools

+Ontogeny tools are designed for biologists that have no background in bioinformatics.
+They use a lot of color and simplicity on the command line to make the transition from wet lab to computer lab more manageable.

-This is a repository of some bash shell scripts I have put together while working with biological data on UNIX/Linux servers.
+They are bash shell scripts I have put together while working with biological data on UNIX/Linux servers.
 I try and maintain cross-platform compatibility where possible.

+## installation

 The optional installer will create a directory and add the shell scripts to it, update your bash startup file extending your $PATH to access the new binaries, and add some useful aliases.